 If that happens, it’s not necessarily the end of the road.
 Specialist non-bank lenders assess applications differently and may, in some cases, provide an alternative structure where mainstream banks cannot.
 You can learn more on our Non Bank Lending page and if you’ve already been declined, our Bank Said No page explains what your next steps might look like.

-If you would like to understand the topic in more detail, you may find our guide "What debt consolidation is and why it may be helpful" useful.
+If you would like to understand the topic in more detail, our guide what debt consolidation is and why it may be helpful explains the basics in more depth.

-Alternatively, you may want to explore our guide on the smartest ways to consolidate debt in New Zealand
+You may also find ourguide to the smartest ways to consolidate debt in New Zealand helpful if you are comparing diferent consolidation options.

 If you’d like to explore whether consolidation is appropriate for you, contact Platinum Mortgages on 0800 536 346